RaspberryPiFoundation/sense-hat-curriculum/en-GB/treasure/index.md

     <iframe src="https://trinket.io/embed/python/3f7798d32e?start=result" width="100%" height="400" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
     </div>

 + Take a look at the code that has been included for you.
-This sets up the Sense HAT and the libraries you will be using and also includes some helper code so that you can get to the interesting stuff more quickly:
+This sets up the Sense HAT and the libraries you will be using, and also includes some helper code so that you can get to the interesting stuff more quickly:

     ![screenshot](images/treasure-starter.png)